(ESIP Task A.6.f

 Download the Executive Summary Here

 The following documents are the ordinance, the administrative bulletin used to understand the background and intent of the legislation, as well as the sample evaluation guidance document and the scoping document used by schools to report to the Department of Building Inspection which buildings will be evaluated and which will not.

 Private Schools Mandatory Evaluation Ordinance

 Click here to order the evaluation criteria (ASCE 41-13) for this ordinance.

 Special Information Session of the Private Schools Earthquake

 Safety Working Group

-Facts About This Legislation
+Quick Facts About This Program